civican/legisinfo/44-1/bills/C-20/bill_text.md

   **(2)** The Commissioner must direct the RCMP — or the President must direct the Agency — to not commence an investigation of a complaint by an RCMP employee or CBSA employee if the complaint has been or could have been adequately dealt with, or could more appropriately be dealt with, according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province.

-  **(3)** If the Commissioner directs the RCMP — or the President directs the Agency — to not commence an investigation of a complaint, the Commissioner or President must give notice in writing to the complainant and the RCMP employee or CBSA employee whose conduct is the subject matter of the complaint of the decision and the reasons for it and the complainant's right to refer the complaint to the Commission for review, within 60 days after the day on which the complainant is notified of the decision, if the complainant is not satisfied with the decision.
+  **(3)** If the Commissioner directs the RCMP — or the President directs the Agency — to not commence an investigation of a complaint, the Commissioner or President must give notice in writing to the complainant **and their legal representative, if any**, and the RCMP employee or CBSA employee whose conduct is the subject matter of the complaint of the decision and the reasons for it and the complainant's right to refer the complaint to the Commission for review, within 60 days after the day on which the complainant is notified of the decision, if the complainant is not satisfied with the decision.

-  **(4)** If the RCMP or the Agency is directed to not commence an investigation of a complaint because the complaint could more appropriately be dealt with according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province, the notice given to the complainant under subsection (3) must identify that procedure.
+  **(4)** If the RCMP or the Agency is directed to not commence an investigation of a complaint because the complaint could more appropriately be dealt with according to a procedure provided for under any Act of Parliament — other than this Act — or any Act of the legislature of a province, the notice given to the complainant **and their legal representative, if any**, under subsection (3) must identify that procedure.

   **(5)** The Commissioner or President must notify the Commission of any action he or she takes under this section.